tom-seddon/b2/doc/Overview.md

 For (inauthentic!)
 1:1 pixel output, switch them off and set a manual scale of 1.0, or 2.0, and so on.

+If you find the UI text a bit small, use the GUI Font Size setting to make it larger.
+(This only affects the emulator UI, not the BBC display.)

 ### Sound options

 `BBC volume` controls BBC sound chip volume. `Disc volume` controls